bh-projects/TI-BH-basic-kit/README.md

 http://www.ti.com/tool/MSP-EXP430F5529LP

 - Breadboard Jumper Wire Set (Male to Female, Male to Male, and Female to Female)  <br />
 You can find a wide range of choices using the keyword 'breadboard jumper wire'.
+Please, make sure to obtain all M-M, F-F, and M-F wire combinations.